We’re working to make Victoria Street a safer, more attractive and welcoming place for all.

 Medically supervised injecting centre

-We have been advocating to the State Government for a Medically Supervised Injecting Centre for a number of years.
+Council has been advocating to the State Government for a Medically Supervised Injecting Centre for a number of years.

 In October 2017 the State Government announced that it would implement a 2 year trial of a MSIC at North Richmond Community Health Centre in North Richmond.